Business Loan University Video Series

 Loans from the SBA are provided for various purposes.
 These include business start-ups or acquisitions, working capital, owner-occupied real estate, franchise financing, inventory, debt refinancing, equipment, and even improvements and renovations.

-Biz2Credit can help borrowers find the right SBA lender for their needs, and we have the experience needed to make SBA borrowing easier and more convenient for our customers.
+Biz2Credit can help merchants find the right SBA funder for their needs, and we have the experience needed to make SBA borrowing easier and more convenient for our customers.